Norton Commando Cylinder Head Removal

 If you decide to take the rocker arms out, make sure that the plain washer and spring washer come out with the arm and spindle.

 Cleaning cylinder heads can still be effectively done by hand, using a spray or liquid degreaser.
-It will take longer than modern methods, but results will be the same.
+It will take longer than more modern methods, but results are the same.

 Before and after cylinder head cleaning.